 1. Prepare the caramel sauce: In a medium saucepan over medium heat, combine the butter, brown sugar replacement, and allulose.
 Bring to a boil and cook 2 to 3 minutes.
 Remove from heat and add the cream.
 The mixture will bubble vigorously.
 Set aside to cool to lukewarm.

 2. Chop the pecans: In a food processor, finely chop the pecans.
 They should resemble coarse crumbs with a few bigger pieces.
-Reserve about 3 tablespoon of the chopped pecans for decorating the truffles and transfer the rest to a large bowl.
+Reserve about 3 tbsp of the chopped pecans for decorating the truffles and transfer the rest to a large bowl.

 3. Make the dough: Add the almond flour, powdered sweetener, and salt, and stir to combine.
 Stir in the caramel sauce until the dough begins to clump together.

-4. Shape the truffles: Using about 1 tablespoon of dough at a time, squeeze together with your hands and then roll into balls.
+4. Shape the truffles: Using about 1 tbsp of dough at a time, squeeze together with your hands and then roll into balls.
 Place balls on a waxed paper-lined cookie sheet.
 Freeze until firm, about 1 hour.

 5. Melt the chocolate: In a heatproof bowl set over a pan of barely simmering water, melt the chocolate and cocoa butter together until smooth.